jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ECO002.C0101
 ```

 The two examples represent distinct individuals (but different libraries of a
 single sample or multiple sequencing of the same library), and for this study
 we did not consider differences in sampling source of the calculus.

 ##### Libraries not requiring merging

 First, into our final output preprocessing directory (`03-preprocessing/*/library_merging/output`),
-we quickly imported all files for all individuals as symlink
+we quickly imported all files for all individuals as symlinks

 ```bash
 cd 03-preprocessing/screening/library_merging